jomof/kana-control/docs-src/index.md

 # &lt;kana-control>

 `<kana-control>` is a tiny web component that provides a Japanese IME powered by WanaKana.
 Type romaji and it converts to kana inline.
+You can also provide an English prompt via the `english` attribute to display the phrase to translate.

 ## As easy as HTML